FacilMap/facilmap/docs/src/users/README.md

 * [Import](./import/) GPX, KML or GeoJSON files.
 Importing a GeoJSON file that was exported by FacilMap makes it possible to copy parts of one map onto another.
 * Adjust the [map settings](./map-settings/).
 This is also where your can [delete the map](./map-settings/#delete-the-map).

-If you are interested in embedding FacilMap into your website or even running your own FacilMap server, check out the [Administrator guide](../administrators/).
+If you are interested in embedding FacilMap into your website or even running your own FacilMap server, check out the [Developer guide](../developers/).